- Campus Life

-Must be a full-time SUNY Plattsburgh student and each member must have assigned SUNY Plattsburgh Sports Club Personal Information Form &SUNY Plattsburgh Participation Agreement/Liability Waiver Form on file to participate.
-(If under 18 years of age, liability form must be signed by parent.)
+Must be a full-time SUNY Plattsburgh student and each member must have a signed SUNY Plattsburgh Sports Club Personal Information Form & SUNY Plattsburgh Participation Agreement/Liability Waiver Form on file to participate (If under 18 years of age, liability form must be signed by parent).
 Each member is responsible to carry personal health insurance.
 All members are expected to follow regulations stated in SUNY Plattsbugh Sports Club Program Manual.
 PLEASE NOTE: All participants must complete participant information and waiver forms which may be downloaded here.
 These forms cannot be submitted online but must be completed, printed out, signed, and then submitted to team leaders before one can participate in the program.

 The club has tryouts usually the third week of September and practices until April.
 No practices will be scheduled during college breaks or finals week.